AnushkaShah02/AnushkaShah02-portfolio/README.md

 # AnushkaShah02-portfolio
-# 🌐 Personal Portfolio Website — Bhavya Patel
+# 🌐 Personal Portfolio Website — Anushka Shah

 Welcome to my **personal portfolio website**, built with HTML and CSS and hosted using **GitHub Pages**.
 This website showcases my academic achievements, technical skills, projects, and certificates.